Fatal Termination

 Fatal Termination (also known as Death Blow, original title Chi se da feng bao) is a 1990 Hong Kong action film starring Moon Lee and Robin Shou.

 Plot

 A Hong Kong cop's wife seeks revenge after the abduction of her daughter by a ruthless munitions dealer.

+Critical reception

+Severed Cinema, "Fatal Termination is a memorable action time piece which I recommend checking out just for its bonkers antics."